 If you have recently been arrested for DWI, it is important to secure the services of an attorney not only to help you defend your criminal charges but to represent you at ALR proceedings as well.
-By hiring Sharp & Driver, you put the state of Texas on notice that they must prove the following elements:
+By hiring the Law Office of Matthew D. Sharp, you put the state of Texas on notice that they must prove the following elements:

 - Probable cause existed for a traffic stop and/or arrest

 - The defendant was driving in a public place while intoxicated

 - The defendant was placed under arrest and informed of the consequences involved in refusing a breathalyzer test or failing one.

 - Defendant refused blood alcohol testing or registered .08 or higher in violation of Texas law.

 Should an administrative law judge determine that these elements are met, he or she could impose other sanctions that must be fulfilled before this license can be reinstated: